arlene14ko/NLP-Text-Summarization/README.md

 ____________________________________________________________________________________________________________________________________________

-## A B O U T    the     R E P O S I T O R Y
+## A b o u t   T h e     R e p o s i t o r y

 This is a project about developing a Natural language processing model that is able to summarize a full book and get an overview of the main ideas expressed by the author, this can also be able to summarize a text, an article or any link given by the user input.